 Rob Egan is a software developer at the DOE Joint Genome Institute in the research and development department.
 His interests include metagenome assembly, binning and analysis, along with high performance computing, high throughput computing, software optimization and algorithm development.

-Ariful Azad is a Research Scientist in the Computational Research Division at the Lawrence Berkeley National Laboratory (LBNL).
-His research interests are in parallel graph algorithms, high performance computing, data analytics and bioinformatics.
-Ariful finished his Ph.D. in Computer Science from Purdue University in 2014.
+Ariful Azad is an Assistant Professor of Intelligent Systems Engineering at Indiana University, Bloomington.
+He is also an Affiliate Scientist in the Computational Research Division at Lawrence Berkeley National Laboratory.
+His research focuses on parallel graph algorithms, high performance computing and bioinformatics.

 Patrick Chain is currently leading the Bioinformatics and Analytics Team and the Metagenomics Program within the Biosecurity and Public Health group at Los Alamos National Laboratory.
 His interests include algorithms and strategies for the biological interpretation of massively parallel sequencing data.